 At that consult you seek agreement from your GP that another group of sessions are recommended.

-Please note Medicare sets the number of sessions you can claim per calendar year is the maximum number of sessions for attracting a Medicare rebate with your psychologist.
+Please note Medicare sets the number of sessions you can claim per calendar year is the maximum number of sessions for claiming a Medicare rebate with your psychologist.

 At the end of the calendar year if you have unused sessions from your GP referral they can carry over into the next calendar year.